BeerCraftr’s 1-gallon Recipe Collection

-With more than 40 recipes covering a wide range of styles, there’s something here for all tastes and all levels of experience.
-This free PDF contains all of my recipes in one convenient booklet.
+With more than 40 all-grain recipes covering a range of styles, there’s something here for all tastes and all levels of experience.
+This free PDF contains all of my 1-gallon recipes in a convenient booklet.
 It’s a great resource for new and experienced brewers looking to make small-batch beers at home.

 The Ultimate Beginner’s Guide